 Financial aid: The University of Vermont's Student Financial Services (SFS) department serves all clerkship students at all locations (including main campus) remotely during their clerkship year.
 The SFS department has designated, full-time employees who specifically serve medical students in relation to general financial aid processes and awards, billing, debt management, financial literacy, and budgeting.
 A Medical SFS Coordinator will be available seven days per week via phone, email, and Skype to assist medical students.
 Depending on the student's needs while on the LIC, SFS counseling is either performed one on one or in a group setting, such as webinars.
-Financial aid packaging and awards will remain unchanged.
-However, LIC students may experience either increased or decreased living expense allotments based on their region.
-Financial aid budgets/cost of attendance will be adjusted based on the financial needs of their location.
+Financial aid packaging and awards will be adjusted based on the financial needs of their location.

 Student Health: All students are currently required to carry University sponsored health insurance or to sign a waiver and provide proof that they possess comprehensive health insurance.
 The University health insurance policy is CIGNA.
-Per UVM policy, faculty must exempt themselves from the assessment of students that they treat.
-Arrangement have been made for students to use primary and mental health care providers who are not UVMCOM faculty.
-For specialty referrals, students might have to use faculty who participate in the LIC if physician numbers are low.
-However, those faculty will recuse themselves from grading the student.
-All students continue to be provided with disability insurance through the University of Vermont.
-Disability insurance is provided free of charge.
+Per UVM policy, faculty must exempt themselves from the assessment of students they treat.
+Arrangement have been made for students to use primary and mental health care providers who are not UVM Larner College of Medicine faculty.
+Faculty who treat a student will recuse themselves from grading the student.
+All students are provided with disability insurance free of charge through the University of Vermont.

-At HHHN, Noelle Stevens, MD and Michael Bell MD will be designated as primary care physicians to provide medical care to medical students.
+There will be dedicated primary care physicians to provide medical care to medical students.
 They will not be involved in educational assessments.
-Students will also be given a list of local primary care physicians not associated with the educational program, and will have access to 7 day a week Urgent Care Facilities that are located in Warrensburg and Glens Falls.
+Students will also be given a list of local primary care physicians not associated with the educational program.